mapbox/earcut.hpp/README.md

 std::vector<N> indices = mapbox::earcut<N>(polygon);
 ```

+Earcut can triangulate a simple, planar polygon of any winding order including holes.
+It will even return a robust, acceptable solution for non-simple poygons.
+Earcut works on a 2D plane.
+If you have three or more dimensions, you can project them onto a 2D surface before triangulation, or use a more suitable library for the task (e.g [CGAL](https://doc.cgal.org/latest/Triangulation_3/index.html)).

 It is also possible to use your custom point type as input.
 There are default accessors defined for `std::tuple`, `std::pair`, and `std::array`.
 For a custom type (like Clipper's `IntPoint` type), do this:

 ```cpp